Ordering is Now Open

 Test Book Return and Additional Resources

-- Schools testing on October 17, 2020, the PSAT/NMSQT Saturday date, must return all used and unused test books to the College Board.
+- Schools giving the PSAT/NMSQT on Saturday, October 17, 2020, or Tuesday, January 26, 2021, must return all used and unused test books to College Board.

 - Delays in returning test books will lead to your scores being put on hold.